 Prerequisite: Students should have in depth knowledge of Computer Networks.
-Course Objectives: This course aims to:

 - 1. Familiarize the student with the basic taxonomy and terminology of the computer networking area. - 2.
 Provide the student with knowledge of advanced networking concepts and techniques. - 3.
 Provide the student with knowledge of Real Time Communications over Internet and Packet Scheduling.